 Buzz FM ceased broadcasting on December 31st 1994, replaced by new license winner Choice FM.
 The old Buzz advert can still be seen in Birmingham today.

-Shortly before the closure of Buzz FM Muff Murfin had purchased Radio Harmony in Coventry and planned to relaunch it as Kix 96.
+Shortly before the closure of Buzz FM the owner, Muff Murfin, had purchased Radio Harmony in Coventry and planned to relaunch it as Kix 96.

-In fact, for the final few weeks of 1994, Buzz was broadcasting not from the Jewellery Quarter in Birmingham, but from Coventry.
+In fact, for the final few weeks of 1994, Buzz was broadcasting not from the Jewellery Quarter in Birmingham, but from the Radio Harmony studios in Coventry.